 Both Women and Men

-I write from Steve and my experience, but women can suffer from Narcissistic Personality Disorder too; the statistics say more men than women suffer from unhealthy narcissism and our audience is about 70/30 women to men.
+I write from Steve and my experience, but there are women who suffer from Narcissistic Personality Disorder too; the statistics say more men than women suffer from unhealthy narcissism and our audience is about 70/30 women to men.

 “But it’s not black and white or men versus women.
-Most of us have narcissistic tendencies which can affect our relationships badly and learning to deal with Steve’s narcissism helped me face my own narcissistic side too.
+Most of us have narcissistic tendencies which can affect our relationships badly.
+Learning to deal with Steve’s narcissism helped me face my own narcissistic side too.
 It is easy to see in others but much harder to see in ourselves.”

 A narcissistic partner may also lie and paint a bad picture of you to their family and friends.
 They will do this to justify their own bad behaviour and try to gain sympathy while kidding themselves their lies are the truth.